Gifted and Talented Programs and Advanced Learner Services

 Talent Development

-Talent development opportunities should be provided for all students to develop a wide range of talents and could include: Math Olympiad, Future Problem Solving, Science Fair, History Fair, Debate etc.
+Talent development opportunities should be provided for all students to develop a wide range of talents and could include: Math Olympiad, Future Problem Solving, STEM Fair, National History Day, Debate, etc.

 Differentiation within the Regular Classroom